TrueBlocks/trueblocks-docs/content/docs/chifra/chaindata.md

 weight: 1200
 toc: true
 ---
-## intro

-The commands in this group of tools focus on extracting raw blockchain data directly from the node.
+The chaindata tools extract raw blockchain data directly from the node.
 You may extract block data, transactional data, receipts, logs, and traces.
-Each tool has it own set of options, making getting exactly the data you want easy.
+Each tool has it own set of options, allowing you to get exactly the data that you want.
 ## chifra blocks

 The `chifra blocks` tool retrieves block data from your Ethereum node or, if previously cached, from the TrueBlocks cache.
 You may specify multiple blocks per invocation.